How WEIRD is Usable Privacy and Security Research? (Extended Version)

-Our results demonstrated that the participant samples were skewed toward Educated, Industrialized, Rich, and Democratic (EIRD) as well as Western.
-With respect to ``Educated,'' studying only educated countries is not sufficient because Global South countries face several challenges in the development of cybersecurity education; thus, cybersecurity education in these countries is generally elementary~\cite{nonW_cybersec_education}.
-In addition, individual participants' education level was found to be a significant factor influencing participants' security and privacy behaviors in general~\cite{CHI2020_Zou, SOUPS2015_Wash, IFIP2013_Parsons}.
-Researchers should clarify how well lower-educated people, particularly people in the Global South, are receiving security and privacy education as well as advice.
-Further, researchers should determine whether there is a digital divide regarding security and privacy education between the Global South and Global North and make efforts to narrow the divide.
-With respect to ``Industrialized'' and ``Rich,'' some studies have already focused on the security and privacy concerns of people in the Global South countries, where people have limited technical resources, e.g., concerns regarding device sharing, and developed support technology for them~\cite{219427,CSCW2017_Ahmed, CHI2019_Ahmed, CHI2018_Robinson}.
+\textbf{WEIRD perspective.} Our results demonstrated that the participant samples were skewed toward Educated, Industrialized, Rich, and Democratic (EIRD) countries as well as Western.
+With respect to ``Western,'' we found Western skew in UPS papers on any topic.
+Among these papers, participant samples that investigated experts (excluding developers) were particularly skewed toward Westerners.
+While the papers that focused on developers investigated non-Western participant samples to some extent as mentioned in Section~\ref{section:Differences by Research Topics}, experts are more diverse, including system/network administrators, SOC analysts, and CSIRT engineers.
+In software development, organizational structures varied across countries and generated different organizational constraints~\cite{10.1145/3485832.3485922}.
+This fact implies that organizational and cultural issues are a promising direction to study various types of experts in non-Western countries.
+With respect to ``Educated,'' studying only educated countries is not sufficient because Global South countries face several challenges in the development of cybersecurity education.
+Cybersecurity education in the Global South is generally elementary~\cite{nonW_cybersec_education}, and individual participants' education level was found to be a significant factor influencing participants' security and privacy behaviors in general~\cite{CHI2020_Zou, SOUPS2015_Wash, IFIP2013_Parsons}.
+Researchers should clarify what kind of security and privacy education and advice people in the Global South are receiving and make efforts to narrow the digital divide regarding security and privacy education between the Global South and Global North.
+With respect to ``Industrialized'' and ``Rich,'' some studies have already focused on the security and privacy concerns of people in the Global South, where people have limited IT resources, e.g., concerns regarding device sharing, and developed support technology for them~\cite{SOUPS2017_Baqer, CHI2019_Ahmed, CHI2018_Robinson}.